 The current FDA approved market leaders for the treatment of wet-AMD are VEGF inhibitors, including Lucentis®, Eylea® and (off-label) Avastin®.
 In 2012, annual revenue (worldwide) was more than \$3.5 billion for Lucentis, despite significant cannibalization by the off-label use of Avastin (estimated to be 45-55%).
 Eylea®, was approved for use in wet-AMD in the U.S. in November 2011 and achieved 2012 revenues in excess of \$800 million.
 Both Lucentis and Eylea are administered via frequent intravitreal injections directly into the eye.
 Fovista ® a PDGF targeting aptamer being developed by Ophthotech, is currently enrolling three phase three clinical studies to evaluate Fovista in combination with anti-VEGF agents including Lucentis®, Eylea®, and Avastin®.
 The clinical trials are designed for patients to receive two intravitreal injections per month for a period of 24 months.
-Other programs currently in phase II trials include MP0112, a VEGF targeting DARPin molecule being developed by Allergan, iSonep, a sphingosine-1-phosphate targeting agent being developed by LPath inc and Pfizer, x-82, a tyrosine kinase inhibitor being developed by Xcovery Vision, and ALG-1001, an integrin targeting peptide being developed by Allegro Ophthalmics.
-All of these products in clinical development, with the exception of x-82, use an intravitreal injection into the eye much like the current standards of care.
+Other programs currently in phase II trials include MP0112, a VEGF targeting DARPin molecule being developed by Allergan, iSonep, a sphingosine-1-phosphate targeting agent being developed by LPath inc and Pfizer, x-82, a tyrosine kinase inhibitor being developed by Xcovery Vision, PAN-90806, a tyrosine kinase inhibitor being developed by Panoptica, Inc., and ALG-1001, an integrin targeting peptide being developed by Allegro Ophthalmics.
+All of these products in clinical development, with the exception of x-82 and PAN-90806, use an intravitreal injection into the eye much like the current standards of care.